 Imagine a Caribbean island.
 You’re probably conjuring up an image of glorious white sands, enticing blue waters and tropical temperatures, right?
 Grenada offers all of this – and much more besides.

-The island enjoys an average annual temperature of 28 degrees celsius, with the dry season falling between the months of January and May.
+Grenada enjoys an average temperature of 28°C, with the dry season falling between January and May.

 Wondering what to do during your holiday to Grenada?
 Look no further than these Grenadian delights:

 - Grenada Chocolate Company